nicoperetti/metadata-sadosky-santander/README.md

 ## In order to run the jupyter notebooks:
 jupyter notebook --allow-root --ip=0.0.0.0 --port <port>

-## In order to run the pipelin:
+## In order to train BETO:
-### This will pre-process the data, perform data augmentation, train the model and predict
-make all
+make train predict

 ### To perform indiduals commands run:
 make help